What NOT To Do If an Employee Requests an Accomodation

 This one undoubtedly appears illogical.
 Shouldn’t there be mechanisms in place that make the process of making employee accommodations completely simple given the rise of HR technology over the past few years?
 No, is the response.
 Even if you have a procedure in place, the best practice is to assess each accommodation requested by an employee individually.
 Examine each circumstance thoroughly taking into account the impairment, necessary job duties, and place of employment, among other things.

 Assume that all of your managers are trained on the ADA and ADAAA.

-Don’t assume that all of your managers are trained on the specifics of the ADA, such as what qualifies as a disability and the broad range of factors that could be considered reasonable accommodations.
-Conduct frequent training sessions and ensure that managers are relaying employee accommodation requests in a timely manner and not making employees feel singled out.
+Don’t take it for granted that all of your managers are knowledgeable on the ADA’s technicalities, such as what constitutes a disability and the wide variety of elements that may be considered reasonable accommodations.
+Hold regular training sessions and make sure managers promptly inform staff of their requests for accommodations so they don’t feel singled out.

 Move an accommodation request to the bottom of your work pile because there are no hard deadlines around the ADAAA interactive process.

 The ADAAA doesn’t have any set deadlines, but the interactive process’s guiding principle is prompt, transparent communication.
 So, as soon as you receive a request for accommodations, move quickly to provide it.
 If a situation happens that puts you under pressure, let the employee know that you are delayed but will start working on it soon.

 Forget that extra leave time could be considered a reasonable accommodation.

 Do not automatically terminate an employee with a serious health condition once all FMLA leave time has been used.
 A reasonable accommodation for the employee under the ADA may be more time off.
 At the conclusion of each FMLA absence, this accommodation has to be evaluated.